$D\bar{D}^\ast$-$\pi J/\psi$ scatterings of coupled channels for $Z_c(3900)$ channel: Acknowledgments

 \section{Acknowledgments}

 We thank Kenji Fukukawa and Yoichi Ikeda for discussions and supports.
-AH is supported in part by Grants-in Aid for Scientific Research on Innovative Areas, No. 18H05407, and No. 24K07050(C).
+This work is supported in part by Grants-in Aid for Scientific Research on Innovative Areas, No. 18H05407, and No. 24K07050(C) (A.H.), and JP20K14478 (Y.Y.).
+The numerical calculations were carried out on heian at YITP in Kyoto University.